Is your airbag light on?

 - Event Data Recorder (EDR)

-The SRS Airbag control module must be reset if your vehicle was in an accident and the airbag light is on.
+The SRS airbag control module must be reset if your vehicle was in an accident and the airbag light is on.
 If the light is on but your vehicle was not in an accident, there are a variety of reasons why this may have happened, you will need to have it scanned for codes to see what the problem is.
 We can only reset your airbag control module if vehicle was in an accident.

 Top 5 Questions and Comments About Airbag Lights:

 1. Why Is My Airbag Light On?